julianadiasvs/word/www/wp-content/plugins/wpforms-lite/readme.txt

 = Payment Form, Donation Form, Booking Form, and More =

-While WPForms started out as a contact form plugin, it has evolved into a powerful forms solution that you can use to create a payment form, donation form, registration form, online booking form, and more.
+While WPForms started out as a contact form plugin, it has evolved into a powerful custom forms solution that you can use to create a payment form, donation form, registration form, online booking form, mobile form, and basically any type of custom form you need.

 WPForms integrates with both PayPal and Stripe, so you can easily create a credit card payment form to accept payments on your website.
 If you're using SSL, then you can use our Stripe Payment form to accept credit card payments.
 Alternatively you can use our PayPal payment form to make a donation form and accept payments online.